flynnoct/chatgpt-telegram-bot/README.md

 ![](/doc/dialog.png)

+## News

+**OpenAI image generation model DALL·E** is now supported!
+Send a short prompt to the Bot and get your own painting!

 ## Introduction

 ChatGPT Bot for Telegram is implemented with [OpenAI ChatGPT API](https://platform.openai.com/docs/guides/chat) released on March 1, 2023.
 The Telegram integration framework is based on [python-telegram-bot](https://python-telegram-bot.org).